IN THIS ARTICLE:

-Dashboards allow you to collect a customized, strategic view of your systems, presented in the way that is most relevant to you and your business.
+Dashboards allow you to build a customized, strategic view of your systems, presented in the way that is most relevant to you and your business.

 Dashboards can serve a variety of functions.
 They are commonly used to provide:

 - A comprehensive view of application status

 - Centralized metrics for cloud, hybrid, and virtualized infrastructures